baorlys/BaoLy-YPP3/Database design/8WeekSQLChallenge/Markdown/Case Study #3 - Foodie-Fi.md

 ```

-1. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?
+**5 - How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?**

 ```sql
 WITH cte_rank AS (